-NFL CAREER – After spending time on five practice squads since coming into the NFL as an undrafted free agent in 2008 with only two contests on an active roster, this converted college linebacker’s combination of work ethic, persistence and physical nature has served him well in handling lead blocking duties since 2011.
+NFL CAREER – After spending time on five practice squads since coming into the NFL as an undrafted free agent in 2008 with only two contests on an active roster, this converted college linebacker’s combination of work ethic, persistence and physical nature has served him well in handling lead blocking duties for the Saints since 2011.
 While primarily a blocker, Collins has also recorded 25 receptions for 120 yards with four touchdowns in 31 games with 18 starts.
 Also serving as an asset on both the special teams blocking and coverage units, he’s added six tackles.

-CAREER TRANSACTIONS – Signed by New Orleans to reserve/futures contract, 1/13/11; Re-signed to practice squad, 9/23/10; Released from practice squad, 9/18/10; Signed to New Orleans practice squad, 9/13/10; Waived by Tennessee, 9/4/10; Signed by Tennessee Titans, 8/6/10; Waived by Cleveland, 6/15/10; Signed by Cleveland to reserve/futures contract, 1/5/10; Signed to Cleveland practice squad, 12/2/09; Released from Arizona practice squad, 11/24/09; Signed to Arizona Cardinals practice squad, 11/4/09; Released by Kansas City, 9/4/09; Signed by Kansas City Chiefs, 1/8/09; Signed to Cleveland practice squad, 12/11/08; Waived by Cleveland, 12/10/08; Signed by Cleveland Browns, 11/26/08; Released from Chicago practice squad, 11/24/08; Signed to Chicago Bears practice squad, 10/28/08; Released from Philadelphia practice squad, 10/21/08; Signed to Philadelphia practice squad, 9/3/08; Waived by Philadelphia, 9/2/08; Signed by Philadelphia Eagles as an undrafted free agent, 4/28/08
+CAREER TRANSACTIONS – Signed by New Orleans to reserve/future contract, 1/13/11; Re-signed to practice squad, 9/23/10; Released from practice squad, 9/18/10; Signed to New Orleans practice squad, 9/13/10; Waived by Tennessee, 9/4/10; Signed by Tennessee Titans, 8/6/10; Waived by Cleveland, 6/15/10; Signed by Cleveland to reserve/future contract, 1/5/10; Signed to Cleveland practice squad, 12/2/09; Released from Arizona practice squad, 11/24/09; Signed to Arizona Cardinals practice squad, 11/4/09; Released by Kansas City, 9/4/09; Signed by Kansas City Chiefs to a two-year reserve/future contract, 1/8/09; Signed to Cleveland practice squad, 12/11/08; Waived by Cleveland, 12/10/08; Signed by Cleveland Browns, 11/26/08; Released from Chicago practice squad, 11/24/08; Signed to Chicago Bears practice squad, 10/28/08; Released from Philadelphia practice squad, 10/21/08; Signed to Philadelphia practice squad, 9/3/08; Waived by Philadelphia, 9/2/08; Signed by Philadelphia Eagles as an undrafted free agent, 4/28/08

-2012 – Appeared in 15 games with seven starts at fullback.
+2011 – Appeared in 15 games with seven starts at fullback.
 Inactive at Dallas, Dec.
 23 (knee/toe).
-Caught 14 passes for 70 yards (5.0 avg.), with a long of 12 yards with two touchdowns, while adding two special teams tackles…Started at Carolina, Sept.
-16 and blocked for a unit that finished with a season-high 163 rushing yards, including 110 for Pierre Thomas…Started vs. Kansas City, Sept.
-23 and pulled in a six-yard touchdown reception and also fell on a kickoff that he did not return at end of regulation…Started at Green Bay, Sept.
-30 and recorded a season long 12-yard grab…Started vs. San Diego, Oct.
-7 and helped offense accumulate 404 total net yards, while also adding one special teams tackle…Made one special teams tackle, also blocking for an offense that gained 440 total net yards, 148 on the ground vs. Atlanta, Nov.
-11…Started and posted two receptions for a career-high 21 yards, while also blocking for a powerful running game that gained 151 yards at Oakland, Nov.
-18…Posted two receptions for nine yards, including a two-yard TD vs. San Francisco, Nov.
+Caught 14 passes for 70 yards (5.0 avg.), with a long of 12 yards, with two touchdowns while adding two special teams tackles…Started at Carolina, Sept.
+16, and blocked for a unit that finished with a season-high 163 rushing yards, including 110 for Pierre Thomas…Started vs. Kansas City, Sept.
+23, and pulled in a six-yard touchdown reception.
+Also fell on a kickoff that he did not return at end of regulation…Started at Green Bay, Sept.
+30, and recorded a season long 12-yard grab…Started vs. San Diego, Oct.
+7, and helped offense accumulate 404 total net yards while also adding one special teams tackle…Made one special teams tackle, also blocking for an offense that gained 440 total net yards, 148 on the ground vs. Atlanta, Nov.
+11…Started and posted two receptions for a career-high 21 yards while also blocking for a powerful running game that gained 151 yards at Oakland, Nov.
+18…Posted two receptions for nine yards, including a two-yard TD, vs. San Francisco, Nov.
 25…Started and recorded two receptions for nine yards at N.Y.
 Giants, Dec.
 9…Registered a four-yard reception and blocked for a productive rushing attack that gained 149 yards vs. Tampa Bay, Dec.
-16. 2011 – With only 15 touches as he served as the club’s lead blocker in all 16 games, Collins scored four touchdowns, carrying four times for four yards with two TDs and making 11 receptions for 50 yards with two TDs…Appeared in both postseason games with one start in NFC Divisional Playoff game at San Francisco, and recorded three receptions for 28 yards…Scored a touchdown on a one-yard run at Jacksonville, Oct.
-2, on his first career offensive touch, helping power a New Orleans running attack that gained 177 yards…On only his third career touch at Carolina, Oct.
+16. 2011 – With only 15 touches, as he served as the club’s lead blocker in all 16 games, Collins scored four touchdowns, carrying four times for four yards with two TDs and making 11 receptions for 50 yards with two TDs…Appeared in both postseason games with one start in NFC Divisional Playoff at San Francisco, and recorded three receptions for 28 yards…Scored a touchdown on a one-yard run at Jacksonville, Oct.
+2, on his first career offensive touch, helping power a running attack that gained 177 yards…On only his third career touch at Carolina, Oct.
 9, scored on a one-yard TD reception…One-yard touchdown run vs. Indianapolis, Oct.
-23, gave New Orleans a 28-0 lead, as he blocked for a rushing attack that ran for 236 yards, the highest total by the Saints since 2006…12-yard reception in overtime at Atlanta, Nov.
-13, put New Orleans in position for K John Kasay’s 26-yard field goal…In regular season finale vs. Carolina, 1/1/12, caught two passes for three yards, including one TD, blocking for a rushing attack that gained 164 yards, including the club’s first individual 100-yard game of the season.
+23, gave New Orleans a 28-0 lead, as he blocked for a rushing attack that ran for 236 yards, the club’s highest total since 2006…12-yard reception in overtime at Atlanta, Nov.
+13, put New Orleans in position for K John Kasay’s game-winning 26-yard field goal…In regular season finale vs. Carolina, 1/1/12, caught two passes for three yards, including one TD, blocking for a rushing attack that gained 164 yards, including the club’s first individual 100-yard game of the season.
 2010 – After going to training camp with Tennessee, spent 15 weeks of the regular season and one postseason week on Saints practice squad.
 2009 – After going to training camp with Kansas City, spent three weeks on Arizona practice squad and final month of season on the Browns practice roster.
-2008 – After going to training camp with the Philadelphia Eagles who signed him as an undrafted free agent, spent two weeks on the Cleveland active roster, while also enjoying stints on the practice squads of the Eagles, Chicago and the Browns.
+2008 – After going to training camp with the Philadelphia Eagles, who signed him as an undrafted free agent, spent two weeks on Cleveland active roster while also enjoying stints on the practice squads of the Eagles, Bears and Browns.